 Traditionally a girl received her hope chest, as a gift from her father at 13.
-My own daughter received hers, made by her father, in her last year of highschool, although she has been saving handwork to fill it for many years.
-The skills are the most imporant part of the process, the physical hope chest can come anytime before the woman leaves home.
-She can even learn the wood working skills to make the chest of her dreams, if that is her desire.
+My own daughter received hers, made by her father, in her last year of high school, although she has been saving handwork to fill it for many years.
+The skills are the most important part of the process, the physical hope chest can come anytime before the woman leaves home.
+She can even learn the woodworking skills to make the chest of her dreams if that is her desire.

 Is a hope chest strictly a feminine accoutrement or can boys have a hope chest, too?

 Why, not?
-Boys as well as girls can benefit from learning handskills.
-Prior to industrialization boys and girls both learned to spin and knit.
+Boys, as well as girls, can benefit from learning hand skills.
+Before industrialization boys and girls both learned to spin and knit.
 Boys and girls both are primed to copy their parents when young.
 If they see you working with your hands, they will want to do that, too.

 Your turn: Do you have a hope chest story to tell?
 What one item is essential for a girl to make and put in her hope chest?
 Tell me in the comment section.